-In this article, we will discuss what goes into good Business Requirements Documentation, as well as tips for creating one.
+In this article, we will discuss what goes into good business requirements documentation, as well as tips for creating one.

-The first step in creating Business Requirements Documentation is to gather information from stakeholders.
+The first step in creating business requirements documentation is to gather information from stakeholders.
 This includes individuals within the company who will use the website or software, as well as customers or clients.
 In order to best satisfy the needs of customers, a business needs to know what those customers are looking for.
 Specifically, the information that should be gathered includes what parts of the website or software customers are having difficulty with, how the use of it could be improved or made easier, what customers think is needed, etc. Moreover, it’s important to include as much detail as possible to avoid any misunderstandings later on.

 Once you have gathered all the information, it’s time to draft the document.
 The most important thing to remember is that the BRD should be easy to read and understand.
 To sum it up, use clear terminology and never use technical jargon unless absolutely necessary.
 Even then, you should make sure to only use jargon if you are sure your audience would understand it.